 Dec.
-11, 2018: Rays principal owner Stu Sternberg announced the MLB franchise would not be able to finalize plans to build a nearly $900 million stadium in Ybor City before the team's three-year window to find a new site expires in just weeks.
+11, 2018: Rays' principal owner Stu Sternberg announced the MLB franchise would not be able to finalize plans to build a nearly $900 million stadium in Ybor City before the team's three-year window to find a new site expires.

 Dec.
 18, 2018: The Tampa Bay Rays have notified St. Petersburg that the team is officially terminating its negotiating window with Tampa.